mandaputtra/caloria/README.md

 This is my first mobile app.
 Flutter and Dart is nice.

-Flutter itself is something like web ecosystem, let me elaborate.
-Most of flutter widget are compose from another widget, its kinda like HTML every element had its `addEventListener` and other stuff.
-So most likely you can saw all of the widget implementation by just going to the definition.
+Flutter itself are something like web ecosystem, let me elaborate.
+Most of flutter widget are composed from another widget, kinda like HTML every element had it's own `addEventListener` and other stuff.
+So most likely you can see all of the widget implementation by just going to the definition.
 This is why Flutter are powerfull for creating the UI

 It's easy to understand on how to compose thing, but the OOP concept can be a bit too much.
 You can look on my code, I used to code imperatively ~ I left OOP behind 3 years ago when using PHP/Laravel.
-So learning it again its kinda confusing for me.
-Especialy when someone on twitter started to point me with BLoC, that are so repetitive.
+So learning it again kinda confuse me.
+Especially when someone on twitter started to point me with BLoC, that are so repetitive.

-Dart is like python, it has many standart library.
+Dart is like python, it has many standard library.
 I also in love with this `..` (double dot) [operator](https://dart.dev/guides/language/language-tour#cascade-notation), feels hacky.

 Overall, it is complete and fun.
 Having one source to develop many platform apps are always great.
 I haven't look at other topic like performance, how to update flutter app without releasing an APK (i forgot what they call it), and many intermediate to advanced topics - since this are just shitty app.